proflynch/A-Simple-Introduction-to-Python/README.md

 The file: Exemplar_Coursework_Questions.pdf lists typical questions that I use with my own students.

-The file: Examplar_Examination_Paper.pdf lists a 2-hour examination paper to be sat in a computer laboratory.
+The file: Exemplar_Examination_Paper.pdf lists a 2-hour examination paper to be sat in a computer laboratory.

 Enjoy!